spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil console_print(string message)

-Print a log message to ingame console.
+Print a log message to ingame console with a comment identifying the script that sent it.

 ### log_print